DaniKog/UnityMidiPlayback/README.md

 - Multitrack support
 - Support Chords
 - Ability to select the synth program
-- Play one note on Input
+- Play only one note on Input

 ## Playback Methods
 Current there are two playback methods supported